virgo-project/virgo/ROLES.md

 # Roles

 Virgo is a community-run project and needs your skills to get started!
-Here are a list of available volunteer roles.
-These roles are currently uncompensated, but this will change as we build out our strategy and roadmap.
+Here are a list of available roles.
+These roles are compensated, but we are also accepting volunteers who share our vision for a more sustainable future.
+We're building out our strategy and roadmap so stay tuned for more roles in the near future.

 If you're interested in being a part of Virgo, please [join us on the forum](https://forum.virgo.org/t/interested-in-joining-the-virgo-team/54).
 And tell us about yourself!